AeonDave/WebHashcat/README.md

 Hashcat orchestration with a Django web UI, Celery workers, and Docker-first workflows.

-> This fork tracks the original project from https://github.com/hegusung/WebHashcat and keeps it current with Python 3.11, docker compose profiles, and hashcat 7.1.2 (CPU and CUDA).
+> This fork tracks the original project from https://github.com/hegusung/WebHashcat and keeps it current with Python 3.11, compose profiles, and hashcat 7.1.x images.

 ## Contents